yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

 Analyzes consumer reactions to _advertisements_, _products_, and _services_ for targeted improvements and campaign optimization.

 ## Action Units (AUs) and Universal Facial Expressions
 Action Units (AUs) are the building blocks of facial expressions in the _Facial Action Coding System_ (FACS) developed by _Paul Ekman_ and _Wallace V. Friesen_.
-AUs describe the movement of individual facial muscles, and combinations of AUs correspond to universal facial expressions.
+AUs describe _the movement of individual facial muscles, and combinations of AUs correspond to universal facial expressions_.
 Below is a guide to understanding AUs in the context of the seven universal facial expressions:

 ### 1. Anger
 * **AU4:** Brow Lowerer (furrowing of the eyebrows)